-7.2 Food Safety and Sanitation
+7.2 Food, Safety and Sanitation

-- 7.2.a Each home must procure food from sources that comply with all laws relating to food and food labeling.
+- (a) Each home shall procure food only from sources that comply with all laws relating to food and food labeling.
 Food must be safe for human consumption, free of spoilage, filth or other contamination.
 All milk products served and used in food preparation must be pasteurized.
-Cans with dents, swelling or leaks shall be rejected and kept separate until returned to the supplier. - 7.2.b All perishable food and drink shall be labeled, dated and held at proper temperatures: - (1) At or below 40 degrees Fahrenheit. - (2) At or above 140 degrees Fahrenheit when served or heated prior to service. - 7.2.c All work surfaces are cleaned and sanitized after each use.
-Equipment and utensils are cleaned and sanitized after each use and stored properly. - 7.2.d The home shall assure that food handling and storage techniques are consistent with safe food handling practices. - 7.2.e The use of outdated, unlabeled or damaged canned goods is prohibited and such goods shall not be maintained on the premises.
+Cans with dents, swelling or leaks shall be rejected and kept separate until returned to the supplier. - (b) All perishable food and drink shall be labeled, dated and held at proper temperatures, as follows: - (1) At or below 40 degrees Fahrenheit. - (2) At or above 140 degrees Fahrenheit when served or heated prior to service. - (c) All work surfaces shall be cleaned and sanitized after each use.
+Equipment and utensils are cleaned and sanitized after each use and stored properly. - (d) The home shall assure that food handling and storage techniques are consistent with safe food handling practices. - (e) The use of outdated, unlabeled or damaged canned goods is prohibited and such goods shall not be maintained on the premises.